EXID

 EXID (/iː ˈɛks aɪ ˈdiː/; Korean: 이엑스아이디; initialism for "Exceed in Dreaming") is a South Korean girl group formed in 2012.
-The group currently consists of five members: Solji, Elly, Hani, Hyelin and Jeonghwa.
+The group consists of five members: Solji, Elly, Hani, Hyelin, and Jeonghwa.
 EXID debuted in February 2012, with the single "Whoz That Girl".
 Though the album gained some attention, it was not until 2014 that the group unexpectedly gained popularity with the single "Up & Down", which reached number one on the Gaon Singles Chart four months after release due to a fan-recording of a live performance becoming a viral video.

 EXID released their second EP Ah Yeah in April 2015, to commercial success, and followed this with their first studio album Street (2016) and various other EPs over the years.
 In May 2019, EXID announced its indefinite hiatus for Korean group activities due to various members leaving their agency Banana Culture, but remained active in their Japanese releases such as their studio albums Trouble (2019) and B.L.E.S.S.E.D (2020).
-EXID returned two years later in September 2022 with released their first independent album X, to commemorate their tenth anniversary.
+EXID returned two years later with their first independent album X (2022) to commemorate their tenth anniversary.

 History

 2011–2013: Formation and debut, line-up changes and Dasoni unit

 In May 2011, producer Shinsadong Tiger and AB Entertainment scouted several trainees from JYP Entertainment to form a new girl group.
 Trainee Yuji was the first to join the JYP girl group but failed to debut.
-Yuji contacted the trainees Hani, Haeryeong, and Jeonghwa to audition for AB, and all three were subsequently accepted into the agency.
-The group added a fifth member when Shinsadong Tiger discovered Elly, an underground rapper and songwriter who performed under the name Elly.
+Yuji contacted the trainees Hani, Haeryung, and Jeonghwa to audition for AB, and all three were subsequently accepted into the agency.
+The group added a fifth member when Shinsadong Tiger discovered Elly, an underground rapper and songwriter.
 Dami, who was already an AB trainee, was the sixth and last member added to the group.
 Originally named "WT", an acronym for "Who's That", the group changed their name to EXID a few months before their debut.
 In December 2011, Elly was featured in Huh Gak's single "Whenever You Play That Song", which appeared on Korean music charts.
 EXID was scheduled to debut in January 2012, but their debut was delayed to February when Elly sustained a leg injury during rehearsals.
 On February 3, AB Entertainment announced that EXID would debut with the single "Whoz That Girl".
 Video teasers featuring the members doing solo performances were subsequently released online.

 EXID released their first single "Whoz That Girl" from the digital single album Holla, on February 16, 2012.
-They made their debut performance on M!
-Countdown, and then performed on Music Core and Inkigayo.
+They made their debut performance on M Countdown, and then performed on Music Core and Inkigayo.
 Their debut song "Whoz That Girl" peaked at number 36 on the Gaon Singles Chart and ultimately sold 840,000 digital copies.